bobk810i/iSlideJS-library/README.md

 ## Getting started

-Install the package from npm:
+Install the package from NPM...

 ```npm
 npm i @bobk810i/islide-library
 ```

-or download **iSlide** folder from this repository.
+...or download **iSlide** folder from this repository...

+... or include files from CDN - _soon_.

 Include `js` and `css` file inside your HTML.